Spanish banks face tough rivalry in small companies bet

 Many have relied on the "carry trade", using cheap European Central Bank funds to buy higher-yielding Spanish sovereign bonds.
 But that crutch is disappearing as banks shrink these exposures ahead of Europe-wide health checks.

-Some lenders recognize that industry rivalry and falling rates on loans could limit their upside.
+Some lenders recognise that industry rivalry and falling rates on loans could limit their upside.

 "Of course we are going to notice pressure on margins," said Santander CEO Javier Marin as he unveiled a plan in March to expand new lending to small companies by 24 percent to 30 billion euros this year.
 Santander aims to lend the funds at between 3 percent and 5 percent.